 2. Collect past due invoices

-If you want to wrap up your books for year-end, try to collect all of the money that customers owe to your business.
+If you want to wrap up your books for year-end, try to collect the money that customers owe to your business.
+This means putting in a little legwork and trying to collect past due invoices before the new year.

-- Set up payment terms (e.g., due dates)
+- Set up invoice payment terms (e.g., due dates)

 - Document the payment process